 It took the U.S. Army Corps of Engineers nearly a hundred years to channelize the Lower Missouri River between Sioux City, Iowa, and the river’s mouth near St. Louis.
-The reason it took so long for the Army to channelize the lower river had to do with the fact that the Missouri kept destroying the Army’s channelization structures.
+The reason it took so long had to do with the fact that the Missouri kept destroying the Army’s channelization structures.

 In the 1930s, the Army completed a six-foot-deep navigation channel along much of the river south of Sioux City.
-But in the 1940s, a series of massive floods, which originated in the Rocky Mountains and northern plains, washed away over a hundred million dollars worth of pile dikes and revetments.
-Entire sections of the navigation channel south of Sioux City reverted to a wild state, especially along the reach through western Iowa.
+But in the 1940s, a series of massive floods, which originated in the Rocky Mountains and Northern Plains, washed away over a hundred million dollars worth of pile dikes and revetments.
+Entire sections of the navigation channel reverted to a wild state, especially along the reach through western Iowa.

-Unwilling to simply abandon the river to the whims of nature, and determined to channelize its lower reaches come hell or high water, the Army engineers returned to the Lower Missouri in the middle 1950s.
+Unwilling to simply abandon the river to the whims of nature, and determined to channelize its lower reaches despite the high financial costs, the Army engineers returned to the Lower Missouri in the middle 1950s.
 By employing new channelization techniques, and aided by the presence of upstream dams, the Army finally checked the Lower Missouri’s ability to meander across its floodplain.
 Once farmers recognized that the Army had halted the Missouri’s wandering ways, they converted the floodplain’s wetlands, sand flats, oxbow lakes, cottonwood forests, and grassy meadows into corn and soybean fields.

-By the late 1970s and 1980s, the largest, continuous stretch of fish and wildlife habitat in the Midwest had been transformed into cropland, industrial sites, roadways, and suburbs.
+By the late 1970s and 1980s, the largest, continuous stretch of fish and wildlife habitat in the Midwest had been obliterated and replaced by crops, industrial sites, roads, and suburbs.
 Today, a traveler on I-29 through western Iowa or Highway 75 in eastern Nebraska is hard-pressed to actually see the river’s old floodplain because it has been so thoroughly subsumed by human constructs.
 Nevertheless, a person can occasionally still catch a glimpse of the former floodplain in the gentle undulations that ripple across a bottomland cornfield or in the rainwater that pools in a long-forgotten oxbow lake.

 Lower valley farmers, the Army Corps of Engineers, and the Midwest’s business community considered the remade Missouri an improvement over the wild, meandering river.
 For these groups, the new Missouri represented progress, while the unchannelized river symbolized waste, inefficiency, and unpredictability.
 But not everyone agreed with this interpretation of the Army’s handiwork along the Lower Missouri.